-- West Pine Quarry: Riprap will be produced and hauled from West Pine Quarry along Highway 29 for highway construction. - Portage Mountain Quarry: - Access roads will continue to be maintained. - o Blasting will occur from May 15 September 15, 2021. - Rock will be hauled, processed and stockpiled on site, and hauled to various locations along Highway 29 and the Hudson's Hope berm. - o Clearing and grubbing will occur to construct a new stockpile site. - o Blasting and production of riprap will continue. - Hauling of material from Portage Mountain Quarry to both Hudson's Hope Berm and Highway 29 projects will resume. - 85th Avenue Industrial Lands: Till materials for the dam will be produced. - Conveyor belt system: The conveyor system is operating, as needed.
+- West Pine Quarry: Riprap will be produced and hauled from West Pine Quarry along Highway 29 for highway construction. - Portage Mountain Quarry: - Access roads will continue to be maintained. - o Blasting is occurring from May 16 September 14, 2021. - Rock will be hauled, processed and stockpiled on site, and hauled to various locations along Highway 29 and the Hudson's Hope berm. - 85th Avenue Industrial Lands: Till materials for the dam will be produced. - Conveyor belt system: The conveyor system is operating, as needed.